Communicate With Your Kids About Climate Change

 While you research, talk with your child about your opinions on climate change.
 When your child understands the difference between fact and opinion he will feel more comfortable sharing his own thoughts.

 - The Down-to-Earth Guide to Global Warming, by Laurie David and Cambria Gordon, offers diagrams, games, trivia, celebrity quotes, and vibrant illustrations that truly take kids on a journey to understand the environment.

-- The Earth Guide Web site also offers great interactive tools and diagrams about global warming.
+- A Student's Guide to Global Climate Change offers great interactive tools and easy-to-read informational text about global warming.

 - For some common kid questions and answers, take a look at the National Wildlife Federation's Climate Classroom.

 Help Save the Earth Now

 The easiest way to help your child aid the environment is to start taking action in your own home.
 Turn the lights off, conserve water, change to compact fluorescent light bulbs, and recycle!
 Home conservation options are endless, but every little bit matters and sets a good example for kids.
 Try these ways to act green!